fayrghos/moacyr/README.md

 # Moacyr

-Moacyr is a multipurpose Discord bot in early development stage, written in Python 3 and based in the discord.py library.
+Moacyr is a multipurpose Discord bot in early development stage, written in Python 3 and based on the discord.py library.

 [Invite to Server](https://discord.com/oauth2/authorize?client_id=1117573431202947082&permissions=274878285888&integration_type=0&scope=bot) | [Command List](https://fayrghos.github.io/moacyr-web/commands)

 ## Features
-- Run code commands in many popular languages
+- Execute code in many popular languages
 - Create user binds to easily save text snippets
 - Integration with Steam Community and Workshop
 - Find an anime by uploading one of its frames.